dboddie-canonical-work/disgorged-docs/glossary.rst

 remote build
 ~~~~~~~~~~~~

-Remote build is a feature in `Snapcraft <https://snapcraft.io/docs/snapcraft-overview>`__ (from `Snapcraft 3.9+ </t/snapcraft-release-notes>`__ onwards) that enables anyone to run a multi-architecture snap build process on remote servers using `Launchpad <https://launchpad.net/>`__.
+Remote build is a feature in `Snapcraft <https://snapcraft.io/docs/snapcraft-overview>`__ (from :ref:`Snapcraft 3.9+ <snapcraft-release-notes>` onwards) that enables anyone to run a multi-architecture snap build process on remote servers using `Launchpad <https://launchpad.net/>`__.
 With remote build, you can build snaps for hardware you don’t have access to and free up your local machine for other tasks.

 See :ref:`Remote build <remote-build>` for further details.